Charles N. Millican: Family and Education

-Millican was born in Wilson, Arkansas.
-As a young man, he worked as a part-time reporter for Dun & Bradstreet while earning a Bachelor of Science degree in business and religion from Union University.
-He graduated in 1941 and was named pastor of Olive Branch Baptist Church in Mississippi.
+Charled N. Millican was born in Wilson, Arkansas.
+During his early year, he worked as a part time reporter for Dun & Bradstreet while studying business and religion at Union University.
+After graduating in 1941 with a Bachelor of science degree, he was appointed pastor of Olive Branch Baptist Church in Mississippi.

 Millican later entered the Southern Baptist Theological Seminary in Kentucky.
 But, he returned to Jackson, Mississippi, to serve as a coordinator for the 44th College Training Detachment of the United States Army Air Forces from 1943 to 1945.

 He married Frances Hilliard on May 15, 1945 in Jackson, Tennessee.

 Before focusing on his work as an educator, he served as a pastor at a dozen congregations in Tennessee, Mississippi, and Florida.

 Millican returned to school, and in 1946 earned his Master of Arts degree in economics from George Peabody College, then joining the Commerce Department at his alma mater Union University.
 He would move south to Gainesville, Florida, in 1948, to earn a Ph.D. in business finance and economics from the University of Florida.
 Millican joined the university faculty, and was appointed the assistant dean of the Warrington College of Business Administration in 1956.
 Soon thereafter, he left for Texas where he became dean of the School of Business Administration at Hardin-Simmons University.

 In 1959 he moved to Tampa, Florida, to become dean of the College of Business Administration at the University of South Florida.